Post

 Note that individual files are still accessible if you know the exact URL (the bucket is still public-read for GetObject).
 But you can no longer enumerate the contents.
 An attacker would have to guess exact file names instead of getting a free inventory.

-Add this to your checklist: run curl -s "https://YOUR-BUCKET.s3.amazonaws.com/?list-type=2" against every public bucket you own.
+Run curl -s "https://YOUR-BUCKET.s3.amazonaws.com/?list-type=2" against every public bucket you own.
 If you get XML back instead of AccessDenied, your file inventory is public.

 How I Found the Bucket Names